Order now

 Bio

-Pip Finkemeyer is a fiction writer living in Naarm/Melbourne.
-Her debut Sad Girl Novel was published in 2023.
-You can find her writing in Harper’s Bazaar, Kill Your Darlings Magazine, Big Issue Magazine, Eleven Stories: The Desperate Literature Short Fiction Prize, Mojo Best of Fiction Anthology, and more.
-She has a Masters in Publishing and Editing from RMIT.
-She’s currently working on her second novel.
+Pip Finkemeyer is a writer living in Naarm/Melbourne.
+She’s the author of the novels Sad Girl Novel and One Story.
+You can find her writing in The Guardian, Harper’s Bazaar, Kill Your Darlings, Big Issue, Eleven Stories: The Desperate Literature Short Fiction Prize, Mojo Best of Fiction Anthology, and more.

 Contact